guptamanishkumar/eyodhdha/README.md

 <b>Discipline | <b>Computer Science & Engineering
 :--|:--|
 <b> Lab | <b> Programming for Problem Solving
 <b> Experiment|     <b> 1.
-(3) WAP to calculate the area and circumference of a circle.
+WAP to calculate the area and circumference of a circle.

 <h5> About the Lab (Objective) : </h5>

-The Practical of this lab is to calculate the area and circumference of a circle by providing radius.
+The Practical course of this lab is completely focused on understanding the basic concept of C programming language which enriches the programming thoughts of a student.

 <h5> About the Experiment : </h5>

-In this experiment we calculate are and circumference of a circle by providing radius.
+Students beginning geometry can expect to encounter problem sets that involve calculating the area and circumference of a circle.
+You can solve these problems as long as you know the circle's radius and can do some simple multiplication.
+If you learn the value of the constant π and the basic equations for a circle's properties, you can quickly find the area or circumference of any circle.

 <h5> Target Audience : </h5>

-B. Tech (CSE & IT) Students
+B. Tech (CSE & IT) Students and Faculty

 <h5> Course Alignment : </h5>

-B. Tech
+B. Tech students for 1st year

 <h5> Universities Mapped : </h5>

-AKTU
+AKTU,  Lucknow

 <b>Name of Developer | <b> Manish Kumar Gupta
 :--|:--|